 CRS is a nonprofit environmental organization that creates policy and market solutions to advance sustainable energy.
 Since 1997, CRS has been instrumental in the development of landmark state, regional, and national renewable energy and climate policies.
 Green-e is a program of CRS that provides third-party certification for renewable energy, such as utility green power programs, and carbon offset programs.
 Green-e Energy is North America’s leading consumer protection and certification program for renewable energy.
 Green-e also offers a unique certification (Green-e Marketplace) that recognizes organizations using certified renewable energy and/or carbon offsets and enables them to demonstrate their environmental commitment through the use of the nationally recognized Green-e logo.

-The Fellowship Program, started in fall 2015, is a great opportunity to gain practical renewable energy, climate change, and nonprofit office experience, and to be exposed to a variety of topics and organizations in the renewable energy sector.
+The Fellowship Program is a great opportunity to gain practical renewable energy, climate change, and nonprofit office experience, and to be exposed to a variety of topics and organizations in the renewable energy sector.
 CRS will work with each fellow to craft a four-month work plan that utilizes current strengths, while developing experience in other areas of interest.
 Fellows can expect to engage in any of the following types of activities:

 - Research.
 Areas of research include international electricity markets, government policy, stakeholder mapping, renewable energy/carbon offset purchasers, standards that support renewable energy and carbon offsets, electricity and carbon oversight activities and industry best practices.

 - Marketing oversight & consumer protection.
 Support the review of client marketing materials and renewable energy claims to ensure compliance with the Green-e program rules.
 Learn about industry best practices for accurate renewable energy marketing and disclosure.